saratk1/tautomer_ratios/docs/getting_started.rst

         dG: 1.132369 # experimental value in kcal/mol

 An equilibrium simulation can be run with :code:`python run_equ_sim.py 0 config.yaml`.
 The first argument specifies the device index of the GPU, the second one gives the path to the :code:`config.yaml` file.
 This script will first create a PDB file of the solvated (30x30x30 A box) tautomer system (if ``write_pdb: True``).
-Afterwards, a 5 ps test-simulation will be run (currently each lambda state has to be run seperately; this will be changed).
+Afterwards, a 5 ps test-simulation will be run.
+If ``nr_lambda_states: 1``, only one simulation will be run for ``lambda_val: 0``.
+If ``nr_lambda_states: 8``, eight simulations will be run for (for `lambda = [0.0, 0.2, 0.4, 0.6, 0.8, 1.0]`).

 2. Visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To visualize the samples generated in the equilibrium simulation, the :code:`vis.py` script can be used.
-This script takes the same :code:`config.yaml` file as input and wraps each frame of the trajectory.
+This script takes the same :code:`config.yaml` file as input and wraps each frame of either one or all provided trajectories.
 The output is saved as a new `.dcd` file.

 3. Free energy estimation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After running a series of equilibrium simulations (e.g. 8 lambda states from 0 to 1), the free energy difference between the two tautomers can be estimated using the :code:`calculate_dG.py` script.
 To this end, the number of lambda states needs to be specified in the :code:`config.yaml` file (e.g. ``nr_lambda_states: 8``).
 The script can then be run with :code:`python calculate_dG.py 0 config.yaml`.
-Again, the first argument specifies the device index of the GPU, the second one gives the path to the config.yaml file.
+Again, the first argument specifies the device index of the GPU, the second one gives the path to the :code:`config.yaml` file.
 The script will read in the samples from the equilibrium simulations, compute the free energy difference between the two tautomers using the `MBAR` estimator, and print the calculated and the experimental result.